 natural sense that reciprocity is good (“fairness in exchanges”).

 Children of narcissistic parents therefore often believe, markedly, that goodwill

 has to be earned, and that bad events are probably deserved.

-From a narcissist, love is conditional and has to be earned.
-The exception is with
+From a narcissist, it tends to be that love is conditional and has to be earned.

 controlling others is how I validate my own sense of self-worth.

 Some narcissists are prone to shame and shame-based depression, and their self-esteem